Annefeng/PBK-QC-pipeline/README.md

 * QC within European samples (metrics may be affected by ancestry; `scripts 09-13`)
 	* Remove samples that fail sex check (--check-sex)
-	* Absolute value of autosomal heterozygosity rate deviating from the mean (--het)
+	* Absolute value of autosomal heterozygosity rate deviating from the mean (e.g., 3SD; --het)
 	* Identify unrelated Individuals (Pi_hat <0.2) within European samples
 	* Remove SNPs that show batch associations
 		* Regress each batch indicator on SNPs, adjusting for sex (empirically pick a threshold)